pinkpong111/Vector-Storm-Theory/README.md

                       supports early-containment priority
 ```

-> In simultaneous multi-zone storms, containment of propagation pathways takes priority over recovery of affected zones — because uncontained recovery can itself become a propagation vector.
+> In simultaneous multi-zone storms, containment of propagation pathways takes priority over recovery of affected zones — because uncontained recovery can itself become a propagation pathway for instability.

 ---